Datasets:

 Data Splits

 The default subset includes the entire dataset.
 If you would like to only use the data from a particular CommonCrawl dump, you can use the dump name as a subset.
 You will find the full list of available dumps on the table above.
 From experiments we have run, not all dumps give the same performance.
-For relatively small trainings (<400 billion tokens) we recommend using the recent CC-MAIN-2023-50 and CC-MAIN-2024-10.
-We will share more details about these experiments on our future technical report.
+For relatively small trainings (<550 billion tokens) we recommend using the recent CC-MAIN-2023-50, CC-MAIN-2024-10 and CC-MAIN-2024-18.

 Dataset Creation